AndreaViolaCaroline/1dv610-assignment-L1/converter/README.md

 ### Converting wind

-The wizard can convert wind speeds back AND forth between, ONLY, the following wind speed units: km/h, m/s, ft/s, mph, knots.
+The wizard can convert wind speeds back AND forth between, ONLY, the following wind speed units: kmh, ms, fts, mph, knots.

 You create an options object containing the following properties: fromUnit, toUnit and value.